markbergsma/pimatic-hue-zll/README.md

       "name": "Bedroom ceiling light",
 ```

-The following device classes are available from the HueZLL plugin:
+The following light device classes are available from the HueZLL plugin:

 | Class name               | Description   |
 | ------------------------ | ------------- |